hhaeri/Prediction-of-Daily-County-Level-COVID-Cases/README.md

 #### 2.1 Data Selection and Extraction

 #### COVID-19 Case Surveillance Restricted Access Detailed Data
 The COVID-19 case surveillance system database includes patient-level data reported to U.S. states and autonomous reporting entities, including New York City and the District of Columbia (D.C.), as well as U.S. territories and states.
 These data include demographic characteristics, exposure history, disease severity indicators and outcomes, clinical data, laboratory diagnostic test results, and comorbidities.
 The restricted access data set includes 32 features, however only limited number of the features were essential to this project.
-The selected features used for my project are listed here:
+In this project I only use the following attributes of the dataset:

 - **The earlier of the Clinical Date**:Cdc_case_earliest_dt uses the best available date from both cdc_received_dt and cdc_clinical_obs_dt and is an option to end-users who need a date variable with optimized completeness.
 The logic of cdc_case_earliest_dt is to use the non-null date of one variable when the other is null and to use the earliest valid date when both dates are available.
 - **Case status**